ua-datalab/AI-Makerspace/README.md

 _Sit down to code and discuss how to build AI applications with DataLab's scientists_

 ## Description
-Put to practice your knowledge by having some hands-on experience in some of the latest cutting edge AI tools.
-In this series of workshops we will spend an hour each week developing and testing some advanced AI topics, such as fine tunning and LLM, creating a vector database for a _retrieval augmented generation_ application, distributed training with pytorch, among others.
+Put your knowledge into practice through hands-on experience with cutting-edge AI tools.
+In this workshop series, we will spend an hour each week developing and testing advanced AI topics, including fine-tuning LLMs, creating vector databases for retrieval-augmented generation applications, and implementing distributed training with PyTorch.

 Please attend our in-person AI Makerspace Meet-Ups @ Snakes & Lattes